28-Year-Old Kicker – Cleveland Browns

 Signed with Cleveland in December of 2014.

-Hartley did not record a field goal or extra point attempt in Sunday's loss to the Bengals.
+Hartley kicked a 38-yard field goal and converted his only extra-point attempt in Sunday's loss to the Ravens.

 To instantly reveal our fantasy analysis of every player – including Garrett Hartley – simply subscribe now.